RaspberryPI – Commands cheat sheet

 Termination of a process identified by the process ID

-kill processid
+kill processId

 This command terminates the process with the process ID "processID".

-Output of processor utilization
+Output of the processor load

 Top